 For example, the American Legation is a museum, cultural center, and research library that holds historical and artistic artifacts.
 It is also a monument to explore the relations between the United States and Morocco.
 It is the first American public property outside of the US.
 Besides, the Caves of Hercules is an archaeological cave in Cape Spartel, it is an important site you will explore with our agency, Morocco Sahara Trips.
 The cave has two openings, one to sea and one to land.

-Fes is the cultural and oldest imperial city in Morocco that was founded by Idriss I in 789.
-The city is rich with cultural and historical attractions.
-Besides, it is known for its Fes El Bali walled medina, with medieval Marinid architecture, vibrant souks, and old atmosphere.
-Al Quaraouiyine is the first university in the world that was built in 859 AD by Fatima al-Fihri.
-Yet, there are also other religious schools in this old Medina.
-For example, Al-Attarine Madrasa is a beautiful green and blue zellij tile work and a fountain in the courtyard.
+Fes, Morocco’s cultural and imperial metropolis, was founded in 789 by Idriss I. The city is brimming with cultural and historical landmarks.
+Furthermore, it is well-known for its Fes El Bali walled medina, which has medieval Marinid architecture, bustling souks, and an antique ambiance.
+Fatima al-Fihri founded Al Quaraouiyine, the world’s first university, in 859 AD.
+However, there are other religious schools in this ancient Medina.
+Al-Attarine Madrasa, for example, has exquisite green and blue zellij tile work with a fountain in the courtyard.

 Moreover, Medersa Bou Inania was built by Sultan Bou Inan in the 14th century.
 It is a fountain in the courtyard and hand-carved walls and zellij tile work as well.
 It also has rooms on two floors where classes used to be taught.
-In addition to that, in Merenid Tombs, the remains of the Sultan Merenid Dynasty are still kept with the authenticity of the architecture.
+In addition to that, in Marinid Tombs, the remains of the Sultan Marinid Dynasty are still kept with the authenticity of the architecture.

-It is located on a hill where you can experience the view over the 1200-year-old Medina, especially during the sunset.
-Mellah is a Jewish quarter in the 14th century when Fes el-Jdid became a refuge for the Jewish community.
-The quarter is full of history and Jewish-style architecture, such as the Ibn Danan synagogue that is located in the heart of the Mellah.
-Further, Borj Nord Arms Museum is one of the fortresses in this city.
-This fortress is above Fez el-Bali that was built in the 16th century by Sultan Ahmad al-Mansur to monitor his disloyal population.
+It is situated on a hill with a stunning view over the 1200-year-old Medina, especially around dusk.
+Mellah was established as a Jewish neighborhood in the 14th century when Fes el-Jdid became a shelter for the Jewish population.
+The area is rich in history and Jewish-style architecture, such as the Ibn Danan Synagogue in the center of the Mellah.
+Borj Nord Arms Museum is also one of the city’s fortifications.
+This castle, located above Fez el-Bali, was erected in the 16th century by Sultan Ahmad al-Mansur to keep an eye on his rebellious subjects.